-Well… it takes one to stand and watch, and another to make the magic happen.
-I collaborated with my babe Kristen for this blog post, and it gives me all the feels!
+I collaborated with my girl Kristen, the amazing boss babe of LoveCraft Photography for today’s blog post, and it gives me all the feels!
 Girl power!
 It’s always so fun and inspiring doing things together and empowering each other.
 Kristen has been all about the homemade cold brew this summer, and I don’t blame her!
 It’s delicious, easy to make, and it contains a lower acidity level compared to a regular brewed coffee (making it easier on digestion).
 Plus, it’s a way to keep cool and still be able to enjoy your coffee on a hot summer days.

 Enjoy a cold brew black, or have fun with it by blending it with ice + nut milk.
 You could even blend in some extra ingredients like coconut oil, collagen, and cinnamon for some nourishing elevation… bulletproof cold brew?